PDF: | English | Chinese | Spanish | Vietnamese |

 - Program administrators must notify affected families and personnel of any positive COVID-19 case in the Program while maintaining confidentiality as required by state and federal laws.

-Programs must identify and notify all close contacts to a confirmed COVID-19 case within the Program.
-All children/youth or personnel who had close contact with a COVID-19 positive person OR who are members of a stable group with the COVID-19 positive person must be sent home and instructed to quarantine at home for at least 14 days after their last exposure to the positive case.
+- Programs must identify and notify all close contacts to a confirmed COVID-19 case within the Program.
+All children/youth or personnel who had close contact with a COVID-19 positive person OR who are members of a stable group with the COVID-19 positive person must be sent home and instructed to quarantine at home for 10 days days after their last exposure to the positive case.
 Programs shall handle close contacts in accordance with Section 10.b above.

 - Return to Program: